joomla/joomla-cms/dev/readme.md

 - `grunt uglify:allJs`.................minifies various javascripts
 - `grunt cssmin:allCss`................minifies various stylesheets

-Make sure that you have updated the assets/package.json in order to update the libraries!!!
+Make sure that you have updated the vendors_versions.yaml file in order to update the libraries!!!

 Will update the following external sourced static assets that Joomla is using.